New London to open a license office

 The new office area beside the University of Missouri Extension is currently under construction by Striker Construction.
 Part of the remodel is to make it wheelchair accessible, by adding a ramp and repairing the elevator.
 Carpets will be installed, walls will be added, along with some other changes.

-The area opened up after the Road and Bridge Department moved to another location.
+The area opened up after the Road and Bridge Department recently purchased the JL Scrap Metal located on Ginny Bell Lane in New London in order to consolidate their two Road and Bridge Locations into one.

+“By purchasing this location, this will allow the road and bridge department to all work out of one location,” said Hali Romig, Administrative Assistant for Ralls County Road & Bridge.
+Romig also said the relocation will also come with a need to hire a truck driver and a secretary.

 After the license office closed in New London some years ago, the commissioners said that they saw a need to bring the services back to the area.